Bokoblin/DUTS2-OOP-BokoRunner/README.md

 Some of them were made using provided one or were inspired by Material Design (e.g. radios).
 The file "shape_buttons.png" incorporates some AOSP icon which are also licensed under Apache License Version 2.0.

 ##### Audio #####

-All audio files are licensed under Apache Licence Version 2.0 apart the following ones which were created by Paul Samra, a friend of Florian, under BeerWare licence :
+The three following audio files are unlisted sounds licensed by [Midranger](https://soundcloud.com/midrangermusic), a friend of Florian, under BeerWare license :
 - menu_sound.ogg
 - game_normal_sound.ogg
 - game_master_sound.ogg

+All remaining audio files are under Apache Licence Version 2.0.

 ##### Fonts #####

-The fonts in /res folder come from Google Fonts.
+The fonts come from Google Fonts.
 They are licensed under Apache Licence Version 2.0.